EnigmaCurry/pttllm/README.md

 # pttllm : Push To Talk Large Language Model

-This program provides a ham radio voice interface to a LLM.
+This program provides a ham radio voice interface to a LLM (e.g. LM Studio or ChatGPT).
+A base station is connected to a Linux PC and a secondary mobile radio is used to talk with the LLM via voice communication.

 ## Setup